apache/yetus/asf-site-src/source/contribute/website.md

     NOTE: You MUST have run `mvn install` at least once prior to running `mvn site`.

-The following steps assume you have a working ruby 2.x environment setup:
+The following steps assume you have a working ruby 2.3+ environment setup:

 ```bash
 $ sudo gem install bundler
 $ cd asf-site-src
 $ bundle install
 ```

-and a working python 2.x environment for [releasedocmaker](../in-progress/releasedocmaker/).
+and a working Python 2.7 environment for [releasedocmaker](../in-progress/releasedocmaker/).

 ## Make changes in asf-site-src/source

 Make any changes in the source directory:

 ```bash